mertozdel/chatbot/README.md

-# Penguin Chat Application Documentation
+# Chat Application Documentation

 ## Introduction
-Penguin Chat is a Node.js and React-based chat application that simulates conversations with a virtual character named Erdogan.
+Chat is a Node.js and React-based chat application that simulates conversations with a virtual character named Erdogan.
 The backend is developed using Express and MongoDB for handling API requests and data management, respectively.
 The frontend is built using React, providing a dynamic user interface for interactive chat.

 ## Implementation Approach